 - For back teeth: Depending on the size of the teeth and the patient’s needs, up to four dental crowns can be placed on back teeth.

-- Multiple missing teeth: If you have several missing teeth, dental crowns can be placed on dental implants to replace them.
+- Multiple Missing Teeth: Crowns can be placed on dental implants to replace several missing teeth.

-- Extensive tooth decay or damage: If you have several teeth that are severely decayed or damaged, dental crowns may be the best option to restore them.
+- Extensive Tooth Decay or Damage: If several teeth are severely decayed or damaged, crowns may be used to restore them.

-- Dental implant restoration: If you have one or more dental implants, dental crowns can be placed on them to restore their function and appearance.
+- Restoration After Dental Implants: If you have multiple dental implants, crowns can be placed on them to restore their function and aesthetics.

 Take away